FCancella/FCancella/README.md

 - 💻 Computer Science student at PUC-Rio
-- 🌱 Learning mostly about Data Science and Quantum finance
+- 🌱 Learning mostly about Data Science
 - 📫 You can reach me through email or Discord @ cancella.

 👾 I've worked with: